Timeline of Bienne made Glycine watches, the evolution of watchmaking from 1914 to 2020

 During the war many watchmaking companies have manufactured timepieces for allied or axis powers, and some even supplied both sides.
 The dirty dozen is a good set of 12 watches supplied for allies, which is a desired collection for many, even though non of them saw the trenches- they were delivered only after the war.
 Glycine received an order from German army and complied with it, delivering land forces timepieces.
 Markings are with DH letters and 5-6 digits on case-back.
 Pictured here are DH ( Deutsches Heer ) German Army issued watches manufactured by Glycine.
 The wrist watch contains the movement AS 1130 aka Wehrmachtswerk ( army movement ) due to its proven durability.
 Military issued watches is a term that is widely misused in today's world as a marketing gimmick.
 Issued watches were ordered by governments from the companies and had certain markings and specifications.

 Not much to debate is the area of technological advancement parallel to wars.
 After WW II watchmakers became very creative where Glycine also took its rightful place.
-Pictured here a triple date Glycine calendar watch with FHF 175 movement from 1943.
-Triple date, day, date and month with its rotating disc for date aligned with the day and pointer hand.
+Pictured here is a triple date Glycine calendar watch with FHF 175 movement from 1943 aka triple date watch with day, date and month indicators.
 The most important event in this decade for Glycine is that ASUAG's acquirement and the ownership change.

-At the other hand the use of Radium on watch dials continue.
+At the other hand the use of Radium on watch dials continued.
 Mankind learns it the hard way.
-When Radium was discovered in 1898 and formed in a usable form around and after WW I era, watchmakers started using this miraculous material that glows by itself also for the watches.
+When Radium was discovered in 1898 and formed in a usable form around and after WW I era, watchmakers started using this miraculous!!! material that glows by itself also for watches.
 Hands and hour markers were painted with this self-luminating material widely until 1968 replaced by Tritium which is less radioactive.
-Sad realities like ' Radium Girls' have impacted many lifes unfortunately until we learned what actually Radium is.
+Sad realities like ' Radium Girls' have impacted unfortunately many lives until they learned what actually Radium was.
 Difficult to believe now is that many people died because of Radium over dose due to popularity of daily use products with radium were promoted and sold widely so as anti-aging creams, weight-loss tablets, toothpastes and radium-water.
 Vintage watches should be treated carefully when case-back is opened not to spread radium dust around, especially around infants.

-Airman, the flagship model of Glycine expands the companies' manufacture and distribution capacity.
-In 1964 Hertig Jr moves to the US to set-up Glycine service center in order to meet overseas demand.
-But in Nov 1965 just when Werner Siegrist, who just graduated from watchmaking school joins Glycine, Charles Hertig Sr. passes away.
-The loss of his father urges Hertig Jr. to come back from the US.
+Airman, the flagship model of Glycine expanded the companies' manufacture and distribution capacity.
+In 1964 Hertig Jr moved to the US to set-up Glycine service center in order to meet overseas demand.
+But in Nov.
+1965 just when Werner Siegrist, who just graduated from watchmaking school joined Glycine, Charles Hertig Sr. passed away.
+The loss of his father urged Hertig Jr. to come back from the US.
 The next 2 years leave the growing American market without authorized service center.
-Werner Siegrist, already graduated school as master watchmaker catches up with Glycine pretty fast and therefore is being sent to the US in 1967.
+Werner Siegrist, already graduated school as master watchmaker caught up with Glycine pretty fast and therefore has been sent to the US in 1967.

 Initially all Airman watches sold in various locations, mostly military base exchange centers around the globe, were being serviced at the Bienne HQs in Switzerland.
 The birchwood box was manufactured for that reason so that watches won't be damaged during postage.
 Glycine Airman manuals recommended that service intervals should be '13,000 hours or 18 months'.
-Remote service center being a challenge, Glycine opens a service center in the US in 1964.
-But due to unforeseen circumstances operation is interrupted in 1965 and re-established in 1967.
-The wunderkind Werner Siegrist is sent to the US where he will manage the operations until 2012.
+Remote service center being a challenge, Glycine opened a service center in the US in 1964.
+But due to unforeseen circumstances operation was interrupted in 1965 and re-established in 1967.
+The wunderkind Werner Siegrist was sent to the US where he would manage operations until 2012.

-During his tenure in the US, Werner Siegrist gradually takes over the service center and buys actually the whole branch and creates his own brand 'Falcon' ( http://www.falconwatch.com ).
-He also signs a special agreement with Samuel Glur and later with Hans Brechbuhler to manufacture special run Airman quartz models.
+During his 45 years tenure in the US, Werner Siegrist gradually took over the service center and bought actually the whole branch and created his own brand 'Falcon' ( http://www.falconwatch.com ).
+He also signed a special agreement with Samuel Glur and later with Hans Brechbuhler to manufacture special run Airman quartz models.
 The reason why many Glycine Airman surface still in ticking condition from the US is actually Werner's 45 year commitment.
 Pictured: Werner Siegrist

 Hans Ulrich Klingenberg, who back then was working for Glycine, has discovered in 1959 that if watch cases are sealed and cased in airless atmosphere, the lubrication doesn't dry out.
 Vacuumed cases also don't let air, water or condensation penetrate into the case, prolonging the life of the watch and demanding less service.
 That was his claim, and time proved him right.
 There are still many Vacuum watches in the market and they are incredibly accurate.
 Klingenberg took his rightful place in the timeline of Glycine history.Vacuum watches which are still around need people with knowledge to service since it's a monobloc case and access to the movement is from the dial side.

 Pete, wore Glycine Airman during this mission along with an Omega Speedmaster.
 When recovered by USS Lake Champlain in August 29, 1965 he still has both timepieces wrapped on his space suit.
 The advertisements of Glycine Airman stating 150,000 feet pressure proof, may be indicating the rapid pressure changes in such missions and that this watch and its crystal will remain intact.
-There is no publicity from Glycine for this event at that time and we don't know exactly why, my theory is that, 1965 to 1967 was a period for Glycine to re-structure the company due to the death of the owner on the same year and while re-structuring the company the lack of presence of anyone from Glycine in the continent US.
+There is no publicity from Glycine for this event at that time and we don't know exactly why, my theory is that, 1965 to 1967 was a period for Glycine to re-structure the company due to the death of the owner causing lack of presence in the continent US.
 While sponsorship were picking up in those decades, Pete wearing an Airman was a self initiation which obviously went under the radar.
 More details at Glycine Airman page: https://glycintennial.com/glycine-airman

-Glycine starts using the crown logo we know today from 1965 onward on few watches.
-In 1967 most Glycine watches are marked with the new logo.
-1967 is also the year when efforts are being made to replicate Airman's success for the people on land, kind of 'Landman', but Glycine calls it 'Combat'.
+Glycine started using the crown logo we know today from 1965 onward on few watches.
+In 1967 most Glycine watches were marked with the new logo.
+1967 was also the year when efforts were being made to replicate Airman's success for the people on land, kind of 'Landman', but Glycine called it 'Combat'.
 Designed, manufactured and promoted for military, sports and industry, all exacting men; states the manual of Glycine Combat.
-It uses the same seconds hacking mechanism with pin on 12 o'clock position and is the second oldest model line in Glycine after Airman.
-It does not reach the success level of Airman but opens a new page for Glycine by using EPSA Compressor Case.
-Combat line of watches had a weak presence and small manufacture volumes of several thousands only throughout the decades until it has been resurrected in the 2000s.
+It uses the same seconds hacking mechanism with pin at 12 o'clock position and is the second oldest model line in Glycine after Airman.
+It did not reach the success level of Airman but opened a new page for Glycine by using EPSA Compressor case.
+Combat line of watches had a weak presence and small manufacture volume of several thousands only throughout the decades until it has been resurrected in the 2000s.

 SST ( Supersonic Transportation ) was a big thing in the '60s.
-The quest for making a passenger jet traveling above Mach 1 was the name of the game.
+The quest to manufacture a passenger jet traveling above Mach 1 was the name of the game.
 Glycine marked this period with a special run of timepieces called the Airman SST.
 The futuristic color choice of Glycine for SST was orange, therefore these models are also known as 'pumpkin '.

-This period also marks the end of the manual winding chronographs due to automatic chronographs marching still but strong.
+This period also marked the end of the manual winding chronographs due to automatic chronographs marching still but strong.
 Glycine has manufactured in 1969 a very limited run of chronographs utilizing Valjoux 72(x), Valjoux 773(x) and Landeron 18(x) movements.
 The SST chronographs were called and marketed as ' Elapsograph '.

-Concorde presented two prototypes in the June 1969 Air Show in France along with the Russian Tupolev TU-144 while Boeing was still working on prototypes.
+Concorde presented two prototypes in June 1969 Air Show in France along with the Russian Tupolev TU-144 while Boeing was still working on prototypes.

 Unfortunately during the same show in 1973 the TU 144 crashed while making a show flight which was a turning point for SSTs.
 It negatively affected both investors and raised public concerns for the SSTs.
 Minds shifted due to the sonic-boom, take-off noise and pollution these SSTs were causing.
 This, along with funding problems has caused the American Senate to cancel the Boeing SST project.